Charles A. Barlow: State assembly

+Later career

 After leaving Congress, Barlow turned his attention to business and moved to Bakersfield.
-He was one of the major shareholders in and a board of directors member of Bakersfield's Security Trust Company.
-He was also a partner in Barlow & Hill, a company that dealt in land for oil exploration, and helped found several successful oil companies, some of which they continued to operate, and some of which they sold to other investors.
+He was one of the major shareholders in, and a member of the board of directors of, Bakersfield's Security Trust Company.
+He was also a partner in Barlow & Hill, a company that dealt in land for oil exploration, and helped found several successful oil companies, some of which Barlow & Hill continued to operate, and some of which were sold to other investors.

 Barlow served as president of the Kern County Board of Trade and was active in several civic organizations, including Modern Woodmen, Elks, and Odd Fellows.
 He joined the Democratic Party after the end of the Populist movement, and served as a delegate to the 1912 and 1920 Democratic National Conventions.

 Personal life

-Barlow's wife was Elizabeth "Lizzie" McDonnell (1867-1914) of Ventura.
+Barlow was first married to Elizabeth "Lizzie" McDonnell (1867–1914) of Ventura.

-After the death of Barlow's first wife, he married Julia Lillis Caldwell (1878-1971) of Santa Rosa, his wife's nurse.
+After the death of Barlow's first wife, he married Julia Lillis Caldwell (1878–1971) of Santa Rosa, who had been Lizzie Barlow's nurse.
 They adopted a daughter, Mamie.

+Death and burial

-On October 3, 1927, Barlow died in Bakersfield, California.
-Barlow is interred at Union Cemetery in Bakersfield, California.
+On October 3, 1927, Barlow died in Bakersfield.
+He was interred at Bakersfield's Union Cemetery.